 The Associate of Applied Science (AAS) is a state approved type of associate's degree that is intended to prepare graduates for direct entry into the workforce.
 An AAS may also help to prepare students for career advancements, occupational licensure, or further study toward a baccalaureate degree.
 Below are the general education requirements that make up an AAS program.
-All Honors courses may substitute for their equivalent requirements.
 Students must declare an AAS in a specific subject, they cannot be awarded an AAS with no specialization.